tinysearch/tinysearch/README.md

 ## Docker

-If you don't have a full Rust setup, you can also use our nightly-built Docker images.
+If you don't have a full Rust setup available, you can also use our nightly-built Docker images.

-### Advanced Build Args

- - `WASM_REPO`: Overwrite the wasm-pack repository
- - `WASM_BRANCH`: Overwrite the repository branch to use
- - `TINY_REPO`: Overwrite repository of tinysearch
- - `TINY_BRANCH`: Overwrite tinysearch branch

-#### Demo

-Here is to quickly try tinysearch with Docker:
+Here is how to quickly try tinysearch with Docker:

 ```sh
 # Download a sample blog index from endler.dev